Golden Sun (video game): Gameplay

-Golden Sun contains both random monster encounters, featuring randomly selected enemies, and compulsory boss battles that advance the story.
-During combat, the camera shifts to a pseudo-3D view, and spins and zooms during the battle depending on the attacks and items used.
-In each battle, players must defeat the enemies while keeping their own party alive through items and Psynergy that restore life and supplement defense.
-The player receives a "Game Over" if each character's hit points are reduced to zero; if this happens, the player will incur a monetary penalty and the party will be returned to the sanctum in the last visited town.
+Golden Sun contains both random monster encounters, featuring randomly selected enemies, and boss battles that advance the story.
+During combat, the camera shifts to a pseudo-3D view, spinning and zooming depending on the attacks and items used.
+In battle, players must defeat enemies while keeping their own party alive through items and Psynergy that restore life and supplement defense.
+The player receives a "Game Over" if each character's hit points are reduced to zero; if this happens, the player loses money and the party is returned to the sanctum in the last visited town.
 After winning a battle, players receive experience points, coins, and occasionally items.

-Players can change their characters' class and powers using Djinn.
-There are 28 Djinn in Golden Sun, seven each of the four elements.
-Once encountered in the overworld or in dungeons, they may either join the player willingly, or need to be defeated in combat.
+Players can change their characters' class and powers using collectable creatures called Djinn.
+There are 28 Djinn in Golden Sun, seven for each of the four elements.
+They are encountered in the overworld or in dungeons, and either join the player willingly or after being defeated in combat.
 Assigning Djinn to different characters changes their character class, enabling them to use different psynergy, as well as statistics such as hit points or defense.
 Djinn can either be "Set" to a player or put on "Standby".
-Each Set Djinni has a special ability which can be invoked during combat by the character it is attached to, which can include enhanced elemental attacks, buffing/debuffing spells, healing/restoration spells, and other effects.
+Each Set Djinni has a special ability which can be invoked during combat by the character it is attached to, which includes enhanced elemental attacks, buffing/debuffing spells, healing/restoration spells, and other effects.
 After being used, the Djinni shifts to "Standby" mode until it is "Set" on the character again.
 In Standby mode, Djinn do not contribute to character statistics, but can be used for powerful elemental summon spells; after being used for summoning, they return to the Set position after a cooldown period.

-Golden Sun also features an optional battling mode accessible from the menu screen.
-In this mode, players can enter a team from their saved game files into an arena environment where they battle increasingly difficult CPU-controlled enemies.
-Additionally, players can select three of their four characters to fight another player's three-character team.
-The player does not receive any reward or punishment for participating in these battles.